UTEP-CS-1/website/labs/ec/spec.md

             If the user enters a valid credit card number, it will take them back to the starting menu

 - public static void main(String[] args)
-    o Your main method.
+  - Your main method.

 - isCreditCardNumberValid:
-    o This method takes a String as a credit card number and it will return true if the credit card number is valid (is 16 digits long and contains only numbers) and false otherwise o
+  - This method takes a String as a credit card number and it will return true if the credit card number is valid (is 16 digits long and contains only numbers) and false otherwise
-    ▪ HINT: Use the built in Character.isDigit() method when determining if a credit card number is valid.
+  - 	HINT: Use the built in Character.isDigit() method when determining if a credit card number is valid.
 Feel free to research this built-in method

 - viewAllMovieNames:
-    o This method will take an array of movies as a parameter and will iterate through each movie and print all of their info using the printMovieDetails() method in the Movie class.
+  - This method will take an array of movies as a parameter and will iterate through each movie and print all of their info using the printMovieDetails() method in the Movie class.

 - viewAllConcessions:
-    o This method will take an array of movies as a parameter and will iterate through each movie and print all of the info of their concessions using the printConcessionDetails() method in the Movie class.
+  - This method will take an array of movies as a parameter and will iterate through each movie and print all of the info of their concessions using the printConcessionDetails() method in the Movie class.